Cermak Family Aquatic Center Reduced Hours

 Poplar Creek Region – Trees are currently being REMOVED along trails due to impacts from Emerald Ash Borer.
 Removals are occurring from I-90 south along Sutton/59, Bartlett Rd, and Barrington Rd, until Schaumburg Rd.
-Work should be completed by early summer 2014.
+Work should be completed by December 2014.

 North Branch Trail Northern Extension

 The northern .8 mile extension will start at the north end of the Botanic Garden and connect to the Greenbay Trail, Lake County and to Metra and PACE Lines.
 Click here for more information on this project and a map of areas under construction.